Read case data

 <SQL>

-SELECT `cases`.*
+SELECT `author`.*

-FROM `cases`
+FROM `author`

-ORDER BY `confirm` DESC
+ORDER BY `author_id` DESC

 4. Extract data from the database